This lab contains both written and electronic parts, to be

 Also note that we have constructors from the basic

-types, so writing something like return 8;
+types, so writing something like return 8; will automatically

-8 to a Value
+covert the int 8 to a Value object.

 Sweet!